pytorch/executorch/examples/mediatek/README.md

     <sub>**Note: Export script example only tested on `.txt` file.**</sub>

 2. `.pte` files will be generated in `examples/mediatek/pte`
+    - Users should expect `num_chunks*2` number of pte files (half of them for prompt and half of them for generation).
+    - Generation `.pte` files have "`1t`" in their names.
+    - Additionally, an embedding bin file will be generated in the weights folder where the `config.json` can be found in. [`examples/mediatek/models/llm_models/weights/<model_name>/embedding_<model_config_folder>_fp32.bin`]
+    - eg. For `llama3-8B-instruct`, embedding bin generated in `examples/mediatek/models/llm_models/weights/llama3-8B-instruct/`
+    - AoT flow will take roughly 2.5 hours (114GB RAM for `num_chunks=4`) to complete (Results will vary by device/hardware configurations)

 # Runtime
 ## Supported Chips